Common parameters#

 There are several source types, each one with different parameter.
 In

-indicates that this source will generate 100
+this example, source1.n indicates that this source will generate 100

 Events.
 The second source manages the time and will generate 10 Events